Getting started for workspace creators

 Choosing from three options to set your Slack status: in a meeting, out sick, or vacationing

 Profiles help coworkers learn more about each other.
-Customize member profiles to share more details, like location, start date, and more.
-When coworkers edit their profile, they’ll see the new profile fields.
+Add custom profile fields to encourage your team to share more details, like location, start date, and more when they fill out their profiles.

 Try it.